hackcollective/corona-calculator/README.md

 # corona-calculator
 Visualize the prevalence and predicted spread of corona virus near you.
+See our [introductory blogpost](https://towardsdatascience.com/should-i-go-to-brunch-an-interactive-tool-for-covid-19-curve-flattening-6ab6a914af0) for more details.

-Go to https://corona-calculator.herokuapp.com to see the app (which is continuously deployed from `Master`).
+Go to https://corona-calculator.herokuapp.com to see the app.

+Merges to `master` are continuously deployed to http://corona-calculator-staging.herokuapp.com/

 ## Setup venv
 ```